divyanshi-katiyar/SkillSwap/README.md

 # 🚀 SkillSwap

-A modern full-stack platform where users can **learn, teach, and exchange skills** with people around the world.
-Instead of paying for expensive courses, users can trade their expertise, connect with like-minded learners, and grow together through a collaborative community.
+**SkillSwap** is a modern full-stack web application that enables users to **teach, learn, and exchange skills** with others through a collaborative platform.
+Users can create profiles, showcase their expertise, discover new skills, and connect with people who share similar learning interests.

+The platform is designed to encourage peer-to-peer learning while providing an intuitive and responsive user experience.

+---

 ## ✨ Features

-* 🔐 Secure User Authentication
+* 🔐 Secure user authentication
-* 👤 User Profiles
+* 👤 Personalized user profiles
-* 🎯 List Skills You Can Teach
-* 📚 Discover Skills to Learn
+* 📚 Add and manage skills you can teach
+* 🎯 Browse skills you want to learn
+* 🔍 Search and filter available skills
-* 🤝 Skill Exchange Requests
+* 🤝 Send and receive skill exchange requests
-* 💬 Real-time Chat (if implemented)
+* 💬 Interactive and responsive user interface
-* 🔍 Search & Filter Skills
-* ❤️ Responsive Modern UI
-* 🌙 Dark/Light Theme (if implemented)
+* 📱 Mobile-friendly design

 ---